-The recovery extending above the higher upper 172.00 congestion also sustained upside Acceleration out of an already steep channel (see the weekly chart at http://bit.ly/2kaTB9q updated through last Friday.)
+The recovery extending above the higher upper 172.00 congestion also sustained upside Acceleration out of an already steep channel (see the weekly chart at http://bit.ly/2ky9fMl updated through last Friday.)
 That pointed to a retest of the 174.05 early July all-time high.
 It then exceeded the next Oscillator resistance in the 174.25-.75 range.
 It was then also above the next elevating (increasing by 0.40 each week based on strong upward MA-41 momentum) threshold into the 176.00 area.

 Sustained activity above that pointed to the sort of extreme extension last seen in mid-2011 (weekly MA-41 11.75) into the 179.80 area last week (on a weekly Closing basis.)
 And the rising MA-41 means it is up into the 180.15 area this week, with the lower threshold moving up into 177.50.
-Yet last week's sharp market reaction to the potential less damaging Brexit situation has seen the SEPTEMBER BUND FUTURE drop all the way back to the 178.00 area.
-While the commensurate DECEMBER BUND FUTURE drop to the 175.00 area looks bad, 175.00 area is weekly MA-13, and the 174.00-173.50 area is key recent congestion and Oscillator support.
+Yet the recent sharp market reaction to the potential less damaging Brexit situation saw SEPTEMBER BUND FUTURE drop back to the 178.00 area.
+While the commensurate DECEMBER BUND FUTURE drop to the 175.00 area looked bad, that was just the beginning of a failure back below 175.00 area weekly MA-13, and the 174.00-173.50 area is key recent congestion and Oscillator support.

-Also note the major weekly chart drop is actually a dislocation on the major December contract discount; and it also leaves it closer to the aggressive up channel support that is also in the 173.50 area.
-That is very important after last Friday's September contract expiration.
+Also note the major weekly chart drop is actually a dislocation on the major December contract discount; and it also left it closer to the aggressive up channel support.
+That has now seen a 173.25 DOWN Break also violating July congestion from during the rally.
+That is now very important as future resistance, with next key support into the 171.50-.00 congestion and previous June UP Acceleration out of the channel from the October 2018 157.33 low.